openmrs/openmrs-distro-referenceapplication/README.md

 ## Notes

-`package/` Package the OpenMRS distribution with the specified dependencies (omod, microfrontends, configurations...).
+`package/` Package the OpenMRS distribution with the specified dependencies (omod, frontend modules, configurations...).
 See [package/README.md](package/README.md) for more info.

 `run/` Run the OpenMRS distribution.
-Currently supports only Docker.
+Currently, this only supports Docker.
 See [run/README.md](run/README.md) for more info.